Bryq vs The Predictive Index comparison page hero with pre-employment assessment headline

 ATS Integrations and Job Descriptions

-It positions itself as a layer above your ATS, the "system of intelligence" sitting on top of the "system of record."
+Maki People positions itself as a layer above your ATS, the “system of intelligence” on top of the “system of record.”
 They offer 30+ ATS integrations including Ashby, Workable, Greenhouse, and SmartRecruiters.
-Evaluations trigger automatically when someone reaches a specific pipeline stage.
-It also generates AI-powered job descriptions from templates, which helps when you're posting for multiple roles.
+Evaluations trigger automatically at specific pipeline stages.

 Bryq connects directly with Greenhouse, Lever, Workday, iCIMS, and custom systems.
-The integration philosophy is different: it works inside your existing workflow rather than adding a new architectural layer on top.
-For mid-market and enterprise teams with established ATS setups, the ATS integrations are less disruptive.
-You pull job descriptions from your existing roles, and the AI builds the Ideal Candidate Profile from there.
+It works inside your existing workflow rather than adding a new architectural layer.
+You pull job descriptions from existing roles; the AI builds the Ideal Candidate Profile from there.

-It positions itself as a layer above your ATS, the "system of intelligence" sitting on top of the "system of record."
+Maki People positions itself as a layer above your ATS, the “system of intelligence” on top of the “system of record.”
 They offer 30+ ATS integrations including Ashby, Workable, Greenhouse, and SmartRecruiters.
-Evaluations trigger automatically when someone reaches a specific pipeline stage.
-It also generates AI-powered job descriptions from templates, which helps when you're posting for multiple roles.
+Evaluations trigger automatically at specific pipeline stages.

 Bryq connects directly with Greenhouse, Lever, Workday, iCIMS, and custom systems.
-The integration philosophy is different: it works inside your existing workflow rather than adding a new architectural layer on top.
-For mid-market and enterprise teams with established ATS setups, the ATS integrations are less disruptive.
-You pull job descriptions from your existing roles, and the AI builds the Ideal Candidate Profile from there.
+It works inside your existing workflow rather than adding a new architectural layer.
+You pull job descriptions from existing roles; the AI builds the Ideal Candidate Profile from there.

-It positions itself as a layer above your ATS, the "system of intelligence" sitting on top of the "system of record."
+Maki People positions itself as a layer above your ATS, the “system of intelligence” on top of the “system of record.”
 They offer 30+ ATS integrations including Ashby, Workable, Greenhouse, and SmartRecruiters.
-Evaluations trigger automatically when someone reaches a specific pipeline stage.
-It also generates AI-powered job descriptions from templates, which helps when you're posting for multiple roles.
+Evaluations trigger automatically at specific pipeline stages.

 Bryq connects directly with Greenhouse, Lever, Workday, iCIMS, and custom systems.
-The integration philosophy is different: it works inside your existing workflow rather than adding a new architectural layer on top.
-For mid-market and enterprise teams with established ATS setups, the ATS integrations are less disruptive.
-You pull job descriptions from your existing roles, and the AI builds the Ideal Candidate Profile from there.
+It works inside your existing workflow rather than adding a new architectural layer.
+You pull job descriptions from existing roles; the AI builds the Ideal Candidate Profile from there.

 Science and Decision-Making